kmbrlykm/best-programming-club-2020-12-06/README.md

 ## Kim's Method

-Initiate two variables: one for grand total of the cart defined outside of each functions, and another for fetching the selected fruit's price to add to the grand total.
+Initiate two variables: one for cart total defined outside of button-click functions, and another for fetching the selected fruit's price.
 Update the new grand total and then display in HTML.

 ## Getting the assignment